yyu233/StudyNote/DataStructure/Adjacent-ListGraph.md

 1. Sufficient space to represent the type of graphs we encounter in applications.
 2. Time-efficient implementation of graph instance method.

+Adjacent-list is not suitable for graphs with millions of vertices.
 ### Java Applicaton ###

 ```